-7. Balances The Naval Chakra
+7. Balances The Navel Chakra

-According to Ayurveda, you can ease rapeseed oil to balance the naval.
+According to Ayurveda, you can ease rapeseed oil to balance the navel.
 Place a few drops in your belly button and massage.
 Sandalwood, rosewood, and ylang-ylang essential oils can be added for even more benefits.
 Do this once a week to help your creative energy shine.

 Remember, diluting essential oils is a must.
 They are highly concentrated and might irritate your skin.
 Before using a new oil, test it on a patch of skin to make sure you’re not allergic.

 |1.||↑||Verallo-Rowell, Vermén M., Stephanie S. Katalbas, and Julia P. Pangasinan.
 “Natural (Mineral, Vegetable, Coconut, Essential) Oils and Contact Dermatitis.”
 Current allergy and asthma reports 16, no. 7 (2016): 1-11.|

 |2.||↑||Halcón, Linda, and Kelly Milkus.
 “Staphylococcus aureus and wounds: a review of tea tree oil as a promising antimicrobial.”
 American Journal of Infection Control 32, no. 7 (2004): 402-408.|